publiccodeyml/publiccode.yml/docs/en/schema.core.rst

 -  Type: boolean
 -  Presence: mandatory

-If ``yes``, the software has infrastructure in place or is otherwise designed to be multilingual.
+If ``true``, the software has infrastructure in place or is otherwise designed to be multilingual.
 It does not need to be available in more than one language.